top of page

 The stats:

-27% of women in second trimester will have abdominal separation
+• 27% of women in the second trimester will have abdominal separation

-66-100% of women third trimester will have abdominal separation
+• 66-100% of women in the third trimester will have abdominal separation

 The “Normal” Width:

-It’s really important to not fear Diastasis Recti, and rather than prevent it (because we can’t), time should be spent safely exercising during pregnancy and managing intra abdominal pressure.
-This will enhance tissue quality and function for the best possible postnatal recovery.
+It’s really important not to fear Diastasis Recti.
+Rather than trying to prevent it (because we can’t), focusing on diastasis recti therapy can help strengthen the core and support healing.
+Safe exercise during pregnancy and managing intra-abdominal pressure are key to enhancing tissue quality and function for the best possible postnatal recovery.

 What to do: